ABatsopoulos/wines/README.md

 # wines
-Predict wine quality
+A Machine learning project to predict wine quality. <br>
-A Machine learning project to estimate the quality of a wine based on its characteristics.
+Use an available dataset of wines and train a linear regression model to estimate the quality of a wine based on its characteristics.